 Start with a room that’s at least 11x19ft or 10ft longer and 6ft wider than the ping pong table you are considering.

 Next, look around for light fixtures, ceiling fans, large pieces of furniture, and doors that swing open into the area around your ping pong table.
-Again, consider the entire playable area and not just the dimensions of the table itself.
+Again, consider the entire playable area and not just the table’s dimensions.
 A sharp corner from a bookshelf or a ceiling fan with a light could cause problems for players, even around the perimeter of the space.

-And don’t forget that table tennis at home is a form of entertainment for everyone!
-Lots of people like to gather around a game to watch, cheer, and wait for their turn.
+And remember that table tennis at home is a form of entertainment for everyone!
+Many people like to gather around a game to watch, cheer, and wait for their turn.
 Consider where spectators will sit and stand, making sure they have enough room to be comfortable without getting in the players’ way.

 Single-Player Space

 Many indoor ping pong tables have a playback feature, meaning one side folds up to allow a single player to practice.
 Check to see that your room is tall enough and that you have clearance to allow for the extra height required for the playback position.
 Generally, you will need about 6ft (2m) from the floor to use the playback position.
-Again, make sure you consider ceiling fans, light fixtures, and any windows or artwork that would be in the way of your ping-pong table.
+Again, consider ceiling fans, light fixtures, and any windows or artwork in the way of your ping-pong table.

 Storage

-Many table tennis tables fold up to 5ft wide, 6ft tall, and 2.5ft deep (1.5x2x.75m) for storage.
-If you plan on pushing your indoor table against a wall or other piece of furniture, check that space for obstacles, such as doors that need to open, light fixtures, or artwork on the walls.
+Many table tennis tables fold up to 5ft wide, 6ft tall, and 2.5ft deep (1.5x 2 x.75m) for storage.
+If you plan on pushing your indoor table against a wall or other furniture, check that space for obstacles, such as doors that need to open, light fixtures, or artwork on the walls.

 Outdoor Ping Pong Tables: Space Considerations